FiniteVolumeTransportPhenomena/PyFVTool/docs/README.md

 # PyFVTool documentation

-A documentation system using Sphinx has been being set-up.
+A documentation system using Sphinx has been set-up.
 Docstrings are being added to the code, also enabling the `help` function in interactive Python sessions.

 The [`/docs/source/notebook-examples/`](source/notebook-examples/) folder of the PyFVTool repository contains examples of how to set up finite-volume solvers using PyFVTool for a number of textbook cases.
 These Jupyter Notebooks are also integrated in the Sphinx documentation system.